no6969el/iracing-x3d-tuning/README.md

 **In this repo** (the guide's [download](https://github.com/no6969el/iracing-x3d-tuning/archive/refs/heads/main.zip) gets you all of it): `Apply-Baseline.bat` — one-shot optimizer · `Start-Tuning-Menu.bat` — guided menu with undo for everything · `scripts/` — the individual tools ([inventory](scripts/README.txt)).

-When you select Option ("Troubleshoot a stutter") and complete a race session, the script parses that exact file, isolates the timestamps matching your race, and filters out the exact names of the tasks running at that moment.
+When you select Option ("Troubleshoot a stutter") in the `Start-Tuning-Menu.bat` and complete a race session, the script parses that exact file, isolates the timestamps matching your race, and filters out the exact names of the tasks running at that moment.

 > ⚠️ These scripts change Windows settings (power, registry, services, Defender).
 All reversible, nothing runs without your approval — review before running, at your own risk.